mahmud-ops/Tech_Notes/C++OOP.md

 ## classes and obejects

-Sure thing.
-Here's the full note with the **basic format of a class** included — clean, simple, and in your writing style:

----

 **Objects** are like the entities in the real world.
 **Classes** are the blueprints of the objects.